 A second BUI conviction can lead to a sentence that includes: a $1,000-2,000 fine, up to 9 months incarceration in jail that includes mandatory imprisonment if your prior BUI is within 5 years of the previous conviction, and impoundment of either the vessel operated under the influence or another vehicle registered under your name for a period of 30 days.

 If you receive a third conviction within 10 years of your second conviction, you will be charged with felony BUI, a third degree felony.
 The sentence for this conviction includes imprisonment for no less than 30 days and up to 5 years.
 The maximum sentence is 12 months’ incarceration for someone who receives a third conviction that is not within 10 years of the last conviction.

 A fourth violation is a third degree felony that is penalized with a fine of not less than $2,000 and incarceration of up to 5 years.
 If you hurt someone or kill someone while boating under the influence, the penalties are considerably more severe.

-Contact a Palm Beach Gardens BUI Attorney
+Contact a West Palm Beach BUI Attorney

 An experienced West Palm Beach boating under the influence defense attorney can look at the facts of your case to determine the best possible defense.
 If you retain me, I will use my 30 years of experience, including five years of prosecuting crimes, to develop a sound defense strategy to fight the BUI charges.
 My strategy may include challenging improperly obtained evidence, calling into question the credibility of witnesses, and challenging any procedural errors.
-Schedule a free initial consultation at my Palm Beach Gardens office, located near I-95 and PGA Boulevard or at my West Palm Beach office.
+Schedule a free initial consultation at my West Palm Beach office, located near I-95 and PGA Boulevard or at my West Palm Beach office.
 Call me at 561-533-1221 or send me a message through my online form.
 Credit cards are accepted.